JiaweiZhuang/FV3_util/README.md

 --------
 See the folder [data_analysis/](./data_analysis)

-Some data needed for the code are huge (~TB) and cannot be hosted here.
+In general, simple line plots (mixing ratio, entropy, profile) can be reproduced by simply running the notebook.
+Plots on map require TBs of data that cannot be hosted here.
 They are available upon request, or can be reproduced by rerunning the model.